The Jewish Federation of Greater Washington Inc

 Community Engagement Grants: $3,000 average per award

-- Available to local community organizations to support new ways of promoting Jewish engagement and increased involvement in Jewish life through strengthening capacity and/or innovative programming and publicity
+- Available to local community organisations to support new ways of promoting Jewish engagement and increased involvement in Jewish life through strengthening capacity and/or innovative programming and publicity

 - Application method: Rolling basis